- While Quick Time Player on macOS can record contents of the screen, it cannot record internal audio of your Mac during

 - The default options that you get is to either record no audio or to record audio using the external mic.

 - In this guide, we will tell you how to record internal audio on Mac.

 - For all things related to Apple and macOS, you can visit our dedicated macOS hub.

-macOS has a plethora of built-in features and tricks to make productivity easier and one of them is the ability to record the contents on your screen using the in-built Quick Time Player.
-This eliminates the requirement of a third-party app to perform a basic task like this.
+macOS has a plethora of built-in features and tricks to make productivity easier, and one of them is the ability to record the contents on your screen using the in-built Quick Time Player.
+This eliminates the requirement for a third-party app to perform an essential task like this.
 However, what is not a part of Quick Time Player is the ability to record the internal audio of your Mac during the screen recording.
 The default option that you get is to either record no audio or to record audio using the external mic.